 b. optimizing adverting;

-(3) to operate, maintain and improve our services; and
+(3) to operate, maintain, and improve our services;

 (5) to solicit opinions, requests, and information regarding our providing of services.